What is an oral contraceptive?

-Oral contraceptives, or birth control pills, are the medications that prevent pregnancy.
+An oral contraceptive, or birth control pill, is a medication that prevents pregnancy.
 They contain either two hormones combined (oestrogen and progestin) or a single hormone (progestin).

 - The oestrogen component is usually ethinyl oestradiol.

 - The progestin component is of one of several progestins.

 OCPs suppress ovulation and thicken cervical mucus (which stops sperm getting into the womb).

 Oral contraceptives are mainly used by women of childbearing age for birth control.
 They also have non-contraceptive health benefits.

 What skin problems are treated using oral contraceptives?